 My wife and I have made a concerted effort to talk to our kids about the coronavirus but not have them listening in when we're having our adult conversation so they're not hearing us expressing concern to a degree that would scare them.

-Try to keep your children out of adult conversations that touch on things like the number of confirmed cases, death rates, the economy, and any “big picture forecasts.”
+Avoid letting your young children be present during adult conversations that touch on things like the number of confirmed cases, death rates, the economy, and any “big picture forecasts.”

 When choosing a PCP, two options abound - internal medicine doctor and a family medicine doctor.
 Both are primary care physicians, have training in several subspecialties, and both care for adults.
 So, which is the right primary care physician for you?Read News Article